What Is a 401(k) Plan? Here’s What You Need to Know

 • Defined contribution plans like a 401(k) plan are the most common workplace retirement plan.

-401(k) plans are defined contribution plans where employees contribute funds from their paycheck into an account.
+A 401(k) plan is a defined contribution plan where employees contribute funds from their paychecks into an account.
 Employers can then place matching contributions into the employee’s account to boost savings.
-Once the funds are in the employee 401(k) account, the employee can invest the funds into different investment securities, such as mutual funds, target date funds, and exchange-traded funds to save for retirement.
+Once the funds are in the employee 401(k) account, the employee can invest them in different investment securities, such as mutual fundstarget date funds, and exchange-traded funds, to save for retirement.

 You can save for your retirement throughout your career by contributing to your 401(k) plan while enjoying tremendous tax benefits.
-However, it is vital to plan for your retirement savings because the IRS caps how much you can contribute to your 401(k) account in a year ($22,500 for those below 50 and $30,000 for those above 50).
+However, planning for your retirement savings is vital because the IRS caps how much you can contribute to your 401(k) account in a year ($23,000 for those below 50 and $30,500 for those above 50).
 With matching contributions from your employer, your retirement savings can balloon over time.

 Employees can access their investments in the account before or after retirement.
 However, the IRS has specific criteria for accessing funds before your retirement and rules for how withdrawals must take place.